awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-service-software.md

 **Note**
 Service software updates differ from Elasticsearch version upgrades\.
 For information about upgrading to a later version of Elasticsearch, see [Upgrading Elasticsearch](es-version-migration.md)\.

 Amazon Elasticsearch Service \(Amazon ES\) regularly releases system software updates that add features or otherwise improve your domains\.
 The **Notifications** panel in the console is the easiest way to see if an update is available or check the status of an update\.
-For more information about notifications, see [Notifications in Amazon Elasticsearch Service](es-managedomains-notifications.md)\.
-You can also receive these notifications through [Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/create-eventbridge-rule.html)\.
+For more information, see [Notifications in Amazon Elasticsearch Service](es-managedomains-notifications.md)\.

 Each notification includes details about the service software update\.
 The notification severity is `Informational` if the update is optional and `High` if it's required\.
 Consider the following when deciding whether to update your domain:
 + If you take no action on required updates, Amazon ES still updates your domain service software automatically after a certain timeframe \(typically two weeks\)\.
 In this situation, Amazon ES sends notifications when it starts the update and when the update is complete\.
 + If you start an update manually, Amazon ES doesn't send a notification when it starts the update, only when the update is complete\.
++ Software updates use [blue/green deployments](es-managedomains-configuration-changes.md) to minimizes downtime\.
+Updates can temporarily strain a cluster's dedicated master nodes, so make sure to maintain sufficient capacity to handle the associated overhead\.

 Manually updating your domain lets you take advantage of new features more quickly\.
-When you choose **Update**, Amazon ES places the request in a queue and begins the update when it has time \(typically within minutes\)\.
-Consider updating your domain at a low traffic time\.
+When you choose **Update**, Amazon ES places the request in a queue and begins the update when it has time\.
+Updates typically complete within minutes, but can also take several hours or even days if your system is experiencing heavy load\.
+Consider updating your domain at a low traffic time to avoid long update periods\.

 Your domain is ineligible for a service software update if it's in any of the following states:

 | State | Description |